jaculus-org/Jaculus-machine/docs/reference/functions.md

 converted to the required types, a `TypeError` will be thrown.

-The methods `newFunctionVariadic` and `newFunctionThisVariadic` can be used to create variadic functions --- all arguments that are passed to the function call will be contained in a single `std::vector<ValueWeak>`.
+The methods `newFunctionVariadic` and `newFunctionThisVariadic` can be used to create variadic functions --- all arguments that are passed to the function call are exposed through a borrowed `ValueVectorWeak`.
+The view is valid only for the duration of the native callback.
+Call `toOwned()` to retain the arguments in an owning `ValueVector`.

 The methods `newFunctionThis` and `newFunctionThisVariadic` additionally give access to the `this` value of the function (for example, when the function is called as a method of an object).